-Mike McKnight is no rookie to this distance and began training for his first 200 miler in 2016 and raced the Bigfoot 200 in 2017.
-He fell in love with the distance and has completed the Triple Crown twice.
-This year was his third time participating in the Moab 240, getting 3rd place his first time and 1st place his second time.
-His goal this year was to finish in sub-50 hours and set the new course record, which was set by Courtney Dauwalter in 2017 with a time of 57:55:13.
+Mike McKnight is no rookie.
+In 2016, he began training for his first 200-mile race, the 2017 Bigfoot 200.
+Since then, he has completed the Triple Crown twice.
+2021 marked his third time racing in the Moab 240, coming in third his first time and winning the race on his second attempt.
+His goal in 2021 was to finish in under 50 hours to set the new course record, previously set by Courtney Dauwalter in 2017.

 Not only does one have to prepare physically and mentally for this race, but logistically as well.
-There are several important items that a runner must figure out prior to the race:
+There are several important factors that make a 200-mile race possible.

 - Travel and accommodations

 - Crew and pacers